 Weavers Way partners with the Philadelphia Horticultural Society City Harvest Program, providing food to several organizations combating hunger in Philadelphia.
 Since 2008, Pennsylvania State University Cooperative Extension, Weavers Way Farm, Awbury Arboretum, PHS City Harvest Program, and KJK Associates have joined in season-extension through use of a high tunnel/hoop house, a heated greenhouse to start seeds and a newly-constructed shade house for hardening off seedlings.

 The Philadelphia Committee of the Garden Club of America funded a Pollinator Garden in 2010, and 10 new Bee Hives will be located here during 2013.
 Plants are both nectar and pollen-rich natives and exotics.
 Adjacent to this area are the 4 raised beds of the Hand Weavers and Dyers Guild of Philadelphia and the recently established Awbury Arboretum Nursery.
 A central compost project for multiple tenants is in planning stages at the west end of the Agricultural Village.

 Awbury Arboretum Landscapes Compound

-Awbury Arboretum Landscapes has in construction a secure equipment enclosure for this proprietary Landscaping service.
+Awbury Arboretum Landscapes maintains a secure equipment enclosure for its proprietary Landscaping service at the Agricultural Village.
 AAL maintains Arboretum grounds and offers maintenance, design, and installation services for area private clients.